ChengWeiGu/Chroma/README.md

 - Data3: Manuals
   Descr: Weintek offer many kind of manuals for user about EBPro, trouble shooting, FAQs, demo projects, ...etc.
   Source: internal SVN or from https://www.weintek.com/globalw/
-  Take internal SVN for an example, the folder schema is:
+  Take internal SVN for an example, the source would be:
   ```markdown
   SVN_manual/
   ├── EDM // Example Projects for Product Users/Customers